opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

 }
 ```

-Note the model ID; you will use to register the agent
+Note the model ID; you'll use to register the agent.

-### Step 2.
-Register the Agent
+### Step 2: Register the agent

 ```json
 POST _plugins/_ml/agents/_register